8 Resume Do's and Don'ts To Improve Your Job Prospects

-Don't: Mention experiences not relevant to the position you are applying to.
+Don't: Refrain from mentioning experiences that aren't relevant to the position you want.
 For example, you may have experience using certain scheduling software.
 Only list it on a resume for a position that also uses that same software.

 Do: Include education relevant to the job.
-If the position is entry-level, use your associate’s degree or bachelor's degree.
-For some entry-level positions, or if you have limited work experience, you can also include your high school diploma or GED.
+If the position is entry-level, use your associate or bachelor's degree.
+For some entry-level positions, you can also include your high school diploma or GED.